kevinvanhove/angular-structure-styleguide/README.md

 <img src="https://raw.githubusercontent.com/kevinvanhove/angular-structure-styleguide/master/documentation/angular-datamodel.png" width="376">

 ### Separate datamodel from viewmodel
-There is a lot of movement in an angular component view and we can clearly seperate 3 kinds of dataflow. **Controller logic** which manages controller and ui state, **event methods** that call functions in our controller and **form data** like input fields or checkboxes.
+There is a lot of movement in an angular component view. **Controller logic** which manages controller and ui state, **event methods** that call functions in our controller and **form data** like input fields or checkboxes.

+Allthough the template bindings all belong to the $ctrl object it is much better if we split them up into 2 models:

+* A ViewModel
+* A DataModel

+#### The ViewModel

+#### The DataModel

 ...

 ## things to write about in next update